southside-chillers/southside.chillers.online/southside/content/chapters/mortui-quiznos-docent.md

 “Are we sure they’re just bugs?” says Galadriel.
 “Hermione, can you identify them?”

-But Hermione is busy dealing with Magic, who has put a beetle in her mouth and refuses to spit it out, and disregards the question.
+But Hermione is busy dealing with Magick, who has put a beetle in her mouth and refuses to spit it out, and disregards the question.

 Harlan borrows the eight-foot pole and pokes at the nest of beetles.
 A few of them object to this and sink their pincers into his toe.
 But they do seem to be simple bugs, and they’re demolished within a few minutes of the adventurers tap dancing around the room.
 A few stragglers disappear into the cracks in the walls, and they are left alone to dig through the rubble.